TOSIT-IO/tdp-lib/test_dag_order/README.md

   - `must_include`: a list of components (or services) that must be reconfigured
   - `must_exclude`: a list of components (or services) that must not be reconfigured

+When a service is specified, script will look for all the components of the service.

-For example, the following rule will test that editing the `hdfs.yml` configuration will trigger a reconfigure that must include the `yarn` service and must exclude the `zookeeper` service:
+For example, the following rule will test that editing the `hdfs.yml` configuration will trigger a reconfigure that must include all components of the `yarn` service and must exclude all the components of the `zookeeper` service:

 ```yaml
 hdfs: